-The INI will monitor interventions and supports while working closely with the Cross-Functional team (CFT) and DC OSSE’s senior leadership to ensure that all intervention and support initiatives are tightly coordinated and effective.
-The INI executes the process and ensures that LEAs comply with critical federal regulations and quality implementation related to school improvement.
+The INI DC OSSE will monitor interventions and supports while working closely with the Cross-Functional team (CFT) and DC OSSE’s senior leadership to ensure that all intervention and support initiatives are tightly coordinated and effective.
+The DC OSSE executes the process and ensures that LEAs comply with critical federal regulations and quality implementation related to school improvement.

 LEA and School Performance Reports

 The DC OSSE’s primary way to hold LEAs and schools accountable for performance is through publicly-available, annual performance reports.
-Each of an LEA’s schools will be evaluated by the CFT based on school achievement on DC CAS assessments and the growth of its students in proficiency level descriptor, information on whether the school met targets for all students and subgroups, assessment participation rates, graduation rates for high schools, and demographic information, and fiscal data.
+Each of an LEA’s schools will be evaluated by DC OSSE based on school achievement on DC CAS assessments and the growth of its students in proficiency level descriptor, information on whether the school met targets for all students and subgroups, assessment participation rates, graduation rates for high schools, and demographic information, and fiscal data.
 Proficiency and growth will be reported over time for English/Language Arts (ELA), math, science, and composition for all students and for each subgroup.
 Each of an LEA’s school will be compared to all schools in the District as well as to individual schools with similar student demographics.
 High-performing schools with different demographic compositions will be profiled to identify best practices.
 These will form the core of exemplars gathered by the DC OSSE to share with all schools, particularly those schools that may have similar demographic profiles.

 The DCPS and the PCSB, as the charter authorizer, will be responsible for making data available to staff, parents, and others to aid in the identification of areas in need of improvement and make recommendations for interventions and supports.
 They will be required to have public meetings to review the data and identify the areas that need improvement.
 LEAs, the DCPS, and the PCSB will also be required to address performance gaps among subgroups and to develop proposed targets for improvement using the 20 percent reservation of Title I funds.
-The INI, with input from the CFT, will annually review these goals and will provide targeted technical assistance, where necessary.
+The DC OSSE, with input from the CFT, will annually review these goals and will provide targeted technical assistance, where necessary.

 Schools not classified as focus or priority status that miss their school AMOs will receive input from the CFT based on review of performance reports to identify areas for improvement, and to identify the combination of state-level services and interventions that could improve student learning.